Phoebe Forrester: Reception

 In 2007, Soap Opera Digest named Mauzy their annual "Hottest Newcomer" on soaps, noting that she had been "thrown into heavy story right away" upon her casting.
-'Soap Opera Digest placed Phoebe's exit on their list of the six saddest deaths from The Bold and the Beautiful.
+Soap Opera Digest also placed Phoebe's exit on their list of the six saddest deaths from The Bold and the Beautiful.
 Chris Eades from Soaps In Depth believed that Phoebe had a "dramatic history" and added that despite the character's death, Phoebe "will continue to live on in the hearts of those who still love her".